-Accepting new clients for October
+Accepting new patients for December appointments

 Practice: Young Adult Behavioral Health Program